Klinta sells natural candles and skin care products. Their signature product is a massage candle – a scented candle that can also be used as body oil.

 By displaying their products at trade fairs, Klinta started to attract attention from other countries.
 They saw the potential to spread the Swedish light beyond the borders of the country.
 At the same time, they were aware that they needed help to grow global sales.
 Among other things, it was difficult to find and choose good business partners.

-Klinta signed up for Business Sweden's business development program Steps to Export (now Online Steps to Export) – and soon enough, their international sales showed excellent results.Resist the temptation to cooperate with the first possible business partner that comes your way!
+Klinta signed up for Business Sweden's business development program Steps to Export (now GoGlobal) – and soon enough, their international sales showed excellent results.Resist the temptation to cooperate with the first possible business partner that comes your way!
 It is so important to get to know new partners – we want collaborations where everyone is involved.

 In 2006, Lisa Stevens moved back to southern Sweden from England with her husband and children.
 In Klinta, located in the county of Skåne, Lisa's parents ran a garden centre with organic vegetables, lush flower gardens and a café.
 This is where Lisa opened her gift shop.